jeanbaptistemora/fluidattacks-universe2/CONTRIBUTING.md

     You can install it with:
     `$ NIXPKGS_ALLOW_UNFREE=1 nix-env -i vscode-with-extensions -f /path/to/fluidattacks/product/repo`

+    The configuration file will be created at `~/.config/Code/User/settings.json` once you start the editor

+    This configuration is needed for the language server to work correctly:

+    ```json
+    {
+        "python.languageServer": "Pylance",
+    }
+    ```

+    These configurations are suggested, you can add the ones you want:

+    ```json
+    {
+        "editor.rulers": [ 80 ],
+        "files.insertFinalNewline": true,
+        "files.trimFinalNewlines": true,
+        "files.trimTrailingWhitespace": true,
+    }
+    ```

 1. **Others tools**:

     awscli, curl, kubectl, vim, python, nodejs, git, ghc, jq, etc